UMM-CSci-Systems/Threaded-echo-client-server/README.md

 in more detail below:

 ![diagram of the communication structure of the threaded echo client-server](Threaded-Echo-Client-Server.png)

+:bangbang: **NOTE** This diagram probably is unreadable with a black background, so it won't make much or any sense if you're on GitHub in dark mode.
+I think that [this link](https://raw.githubusercontent.com/UMM-CSci-Systems/Threaded-echo-client-server/main/Threaded-Echo-Client-Server.png) will display the image one its own and hopefully it will be more readable that way.

 There are two key ideas here: